beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 - In the above example, `_` is used to discard the index parameter of the `Select` method since it's not used in the lambda expression.

-- **Event Handling**

-- Imagine you have a button in a GUI application, and you want to handle its click event.
+- **Event Handling**: Imagine you have a button in a GUI application, and you want to handle its click event.
 Often, you don't need the `sender` and `eventArgs` parameters provided by the event handler.

 ```csharp
 using System;